textaDNA/Jacquard/README.md

 # Jacquard: modified Goldman algorithm for DNA data storage

 Jacquard is a Python tool for encoding files into DNA sequences and decoding them back.
-It is a modified Goldman algorithm [[1]](https://www.nature.com/articles/nature11875) and adapted from the [DNA script] (https://github.com/allanino/DNA).
+It is a modified Goldman algorithm [[1]](https://www.nature.com/articles/nature11875) and adapted from the [DNA script](https://github.com/allanino/DNA).

 ## Table of Contents